ricardoribas/bash-commands/README.md

 6 - `port-usage`: Get the process id using a specific port

 7 - `reset-react-native-environment`: Reset all symlinks and rebuild the current react-native project

+8 - `request-volume-expansion`: Increase the size of EC2 instances.
+It requires the local machine to have the AWS credentials.
+Fore more info check the [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)